 The First National Bank Of Perry

-The First National Bank Of Perry in Oklahoma printed $444,230 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1903 and stopped printing money in 1934, which equals a 32 year printing period.
+The First National Bank Of Perry in New York printed $1,300,580 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1891 and stopped printing money in 1935, which equals a 45 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Perry issued 6 different types and denominations of national currency.
+During its life, The First National Bank Of Perry issued 12 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Perry was located in Noble County.
-It was assigned charter number 6972.
+For the record, The First National Bank Of Perry was located in Wyoming County.
+It was assigned charter number 4519.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Perry also printed 5,595 sheets of $10 1902 blue seal national bank notes.
-That is a fairly standard sheet output for a national bank issuing blue seals.
-You likely aren’t dealing with a super common or a super rare bank note.
+The First National Bank Of Perry also printed 14,125 sheets of $10 1902 blue seal national bank notes.
+Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note